 MTS's Proposed DBE Overall Goal for FFY 2015-2018

-|MTS has established a proposed Overall Disadvantaged Business Enterprise (DBE) Goal of 4.1% for federally-funded contracts to be awarded by MTS between October 1, 2012 and September 30, 2015.
-MTS’s proposed goal and the goal-setting methodology it is based on are available for public review and comment until September 30, 2012.
-Click here to view Public Notice and Goal Documents.
+MTS has a proposed DBE Overall Goal of 3.75% for federally funded contracts awarded between October 1, 2015-September 30, 2018.
+MTSís proposed goal and the corresponding goal-setting methodology are available for public review and comment until July 15, 2015.
+Click here to view the Public Notice and the Overall DBE Goal-Setting Methodology.